Implants

 What are the disadvantages?

 • Your periods may change significantly while using the implant.
-Around 20% will have no bleeding and almost 50% will have infrequent or prolonged bleeding.
-Bleeding patterns are likely to remain irregular, although they may settle down after the first year.
-Your clinic may be able to help by providing additional medication if you have prolonged bleeding.
+Around 20% will have no bleeding and almost 50% will have infrequent bleeding and 25% may experience prolonged bleeding.
+Bleeding patterns may also vary over time.
+Your clinic is able to help by providing additional medication if you have prolonged bleeding.

-• Side effects may include headaches, acne, nausea, breast tenderness, changed in mood and loss of sex drive.
+• Side effects may include headaches, acne, nausea, breast tenderness, and changes in mood.
 These side effects are usually temporary.

 • In rare cases, the area of skin where the implant has been fitted may become infected.
 If this happens, the area will be cleaned and may be treated with antibiotics.

-• Some medicines can reduce the implant’s effectiveness including some anti HIV medications, medication for epilepsy, complementary remedies such as St John’s Wort, rifabutin (an antibiotic used to treat TB) and rifampicin (an antibiotic used to treat several conditions including TB and meningitis).
+• Some medicines can reduce the implant’s effectiveness including some HIV medications, medication for epilepsy, complementary remedies such as St John’s Wort, and some TB treatments.

 Where can you get it?